lucasbuschlinger/BachelorPraktikum/plugins/de/opendiabetes/vault/plugin/importer/ODV/help.md

 Overview
 -----
 The ODVImporter is an importer plugin which imports data from an ODV ZIP-Archive.
+This data archive can be exported with the ODVExporter.

 Configuration
 -----